 What is Cost Segregation?

-Envision a 3 bedroom single family home in Birmingham, Alabama that is worth $100,000.
-Of that approximately $65,000 is determined to be the building value and $35,000 is determined to be the land value.
-Each year you can deduct 27.5th of the building value which is about $2,363 a year that can once again offset income gains.
-This can be taken for the next 27.5 years until all the value on paper is depleted.
+Envision a 3 bedroom single-family home in Birmingham, Alabama that is worth $100,000.
+Of that, approximately $65,000 is determined to be the building value and $35,000 is determined to be the land value.
+Each year you can deduct 1/27.5th of the building value, which is about $2,363 a year that can offset income gains. $2,363 can be taken for the next 27.5 years until all the value on paper is depleted.

 What is a Cost Segregation Study?

 The study allows the owner to take advantage of accelerated depreciation deductions and defer federal and state income taxes on the reclassified building components mentioned above.

 What are the steps involved in the process?